+The intent of a systematic review is to synthesize all available evidence that is applicable to your research question.
 Cochrane's Methodological Expectations for Cochrane Intervention Reviews standards recommends that authors: "Search relevant grey literature sources such as reports, dissertations, theses, databases and databases of conference abstracts.
 Searches for studies should be as extensive as possible in order to reduce the risk of publication bias and to identify as much relevant evidence as possible."

-For other research projects, the grey literature may be:
+Material in the grey literature may be:

-The Agency for Healthcare Research and Quality describes the reasons and methods for including grey literature in "Finding Grey Literature Evidence and Assessing for Outcome and Analysis Reporting Biases When Comparing Medical Interventions: AHRQ and the Effective Health Care Program."
+The Agency for Healthcare Research and Quality describes reasons and methods for including grey literature in "Finding Grey Literature Evidence and Assessing for Outcome and Analysis Reporting Biases When Comparing Medical Interventions: AHRQ and the Effective Health Care Program."